-Action 1.6.
-Review and identify changes to parking regulations around light rail stations and areas of high frequency transit to maximize desired uses like housing at differing affordability levels.
+Actions 1.6 Reform parking regulations around light rail stations and areas of high frequency transit to maximize desired uses like housing at differing affordability levels.

-Many cities apply parking standards based on proximity to transit stations and urban centers, dominant uses, or ratio of affordable housing unit production.
+Description: Action 1.6 requires the City to do a review of the code and parking requirements to identify barriers preventing the development of affordable housing development.
+Rather than using a one-size-fits-all approach, many cities structure parking standards by proximity to transit stations and urban centers, by dominant uses, or relative to affordable housing unit production.
 This reduces the construction and development costs of a project, especially for higher density projects with structured parking.
-Average cost of a parking space in the Puget Sound region is estimated at around \$5,000 to \$10,000 for a surface parking spot, \$20,000 to \$35,000 for stand-alone concrete parking structure, \$35,000 to \$45,000 for a concrete structure as part of a building, and \$45,000 to \$65,000 for underground parking (though underground parking is limited in Redmond due to the high-water table).
-14 For an affordable housing project with a tight budget, every required parking space means less money available to spend on housing.
+Average cost of a parking space in the Puget Sound region is estimated at around \$5,000 to \$10,000 for a surface parking spot, \$20,000 to \$35,000 for stand-alone concrete parking structure, \$35,000 to \$45,000 for a concrete structure as part of a building, and \$45,000 to \$65,000 for underground parking (though underground parking is limited in Redmond due to the high-water table).18 For an affordable housing project with a tight budget, every required parking space means less money available to spend on housing.